What is Batch Flow? (Example, Process, Batch Flow vs Continuous Flow)

 Continuous flow systems are also popular because they provide better customer service, allow faster response times during peak periods, reduce labor requirements on each step of the process, and keep up with changes in demand or product design without disrupting operations.

 Some industries need batch flow, like pharma, food, and sensitive and rare metal industries.
+Some industries need continuous flow, like mining industries and material processing industries.

 We hope you’ve found this post informative.